 Case studies are really important ways to explain why and how the Framework is used within organizations.
 NIST encourages additional case studies to share best practices.
 For case study tips or templates, or to register additional case studies, please contact NIST at email@example.com.

 NIST is publishing brief Success Stories explaining how diverse organizations use the Framework to improve their cybersecurity risk management.
-Success stories will be prepared by organizations using the Framework following a template and guidance provided by NIST.
+Success stories are prepared by organizations using the Framework following a template and guidance provided by NIST.

 Yes.
 The approach was developed for use by organizations that span the largest to the smallest organizations.
 See the Small Business Use section of this FAQ for more information.